 Newcastle

-Head 250 miles north of London and you’ll find the UK’s second city of street food, Newcastle.
+Head 280 miles north of London and you’ll find the UK’s second city of street food, Newcastle.
 With a thriving student population that has a taste for new cuisines, this is the perfect place to launch a food truck.
 Popular local events like the annual Christmas market and the Late Shows will give you the perfect opportunity to get in front of the city’s foodies and build up a following.

 Edinburgh

-Another great location to launch a food truck this year is Edinburgh.
+Another great location to launch a food truck is Edinburgh.
 This thriving metropolis is a hotbed of innovative start-ups and gourmet food, making it the perfect place to set up as a street food vendor.
 Not only will you have the city’s student population as your customer base, but you’ll also have plenty of opportunities to increase your appeal by setting up shop at one of Edinburgh’s many weekly markets, which you can find a full list of on Edinburgh.org.

-Further reading on street food
+Further resources on UK street food